Welcome to the Official Web Site of Bihar

 Arrah House, Arrah

-Arrah house in Arrah, the district headquarter of Bhojpur district, is presently located within the premises of the Maharaja College.
-It is a small double-storied structure on a raised plinth built by Vicars Boyle, an Engineer of the Eastern Railway before 1857, during the British rule in India.
-It was intended as a billiard room, the residence proper being a short distance away.
-The Arrah house covering a total plinth area of 51' square consists of a billiard room with a smaller room, a bathroom attached on one side and a verandah in front with semi-circular arched colonnade.
-The Arrah House became famous in 1857 when insurrection broke out and a number of British officers took their refuge within this structure and put up a gallant defence till they were rescued by the British soldiers.
+Arrah House in Arrah, the district headquarters of Bhojpur district, is presently located within the premises of the Maharaja College.
+It is a small double-storeyed structure on a raised plinth built by Vicars Boyle, an Engineer of the Eastern Railway, before 1857 during British rule in India.
+It was intended as a billiard room.
+The Arrah House covering a total plinth area of 51' square consists of a billiard room with a smaller room, a bathroom attached on one side and a verandah in front with semi-circular arched colonnade.
+The Arrah House became famous in 1857 when insurrection broke out and a number of British officers took refuge within this structure and put up a gallant defence till they were rescued by British soldiers.

 Jagdishpur Fort, Arrah

-Jagdishpur is situated at a distance of about 35 Kms.
-South west of Arrah, the district headquarter of Bhojpur district.
-Jagdishpur is famous in the annals of Indian history because of "the son of the soil" Babu Kunwar Singh, who was the first and foremost freedom fighter of Bihar during the Freedom Movement in 1857.
-Jagdishpur for many generations was under the control of the Ujjainia Rajputs, to which family Babu Kunwar Singh belonged, and so the spirit of revolt and love for independence was in the very marrow of their bones, veins and blood.
-The Jagdhishpur Fort where Babu Kunwar Singh resided was the epicentqre of the first freedom struggle and so it has great historical importance.
+Jagdishpur is situated about 35 km south-west of Arrah.
+It is famous because of “the son of the soil” Babu Kunwar Singh, who was the first and foremost freedom fighter of Bihar during the Freedom Movement in 1857.
+Jagdishpur for many generations was under the control of the Ujjainia Rajputs, to which family Babu Kunwar Singh belonged.
+The Jagdishpur Fort where Babu Kunwar Singh resided was the epicentre of the first freedom struggle and therefore has great historical importance.

-At present besides the main double-storied massive building there are two big tanks on its either side and a Kachehri in front of the building.
+At present, besides the main double-storeyed massive building, there are two big tanks on either side and a Kachehri in front of the building.
 In front of the main building is a big statue of Babu Kunwar Singh riding on his horse.
-At the back of the main building is a big well and an another small brick structure.
-The compound in front of the garh is very big and on one side of it is a 'mazar' of Shahid Baba, a Muslim saint.
+At the back is a big well and another small brick structure.
+On one side of the compound is a ‘mazar’ of Shahid Baba, a Muslim saint.

 Chausagarh, Buxar

-In the Buxar district of Bihar Chausa or Chausagarh is situated at a distance of about 11 Kms.
-East of the district headquarter Buxar.
-Chausa, very well known in the annals of Indian history as the place where in 1539 A.D.
-Sher Shah defeated the Mughal emperor Humayun, is also a place of great antiquity.
-The archaeological and historical importance of this site during the ancient period is evident from a variety of antiquarian remains found on and around Chausagarh, mainly in course of a series of explorations earlier, the most significant being a hoard of 18 Jain bronze images dating right from the Sunga period upto the Gupta period, which are presently preserved in the Patna Museum.
-A hoard of electrum coins and other ancient coins have had been also found earlier in Chausa.
-Besides these, fragments of terracotta panels and other objects and a number of stone sculptures also belonging to the ancient period have been found which are of great archaeological importance and are preserved in the Patna Museum and also in the Sitaram Upadhyaya Buxar Museum.
+Chausa or Chausagarh is situated about 11 km east of Buxar.
+It is well known as the place where in 1539 A.D.
+Sher Shah defeated the Mughal emperor Humayun.
+It is also a place of great antiquity.
+The most significant find is a hoard of 18 Jain bronze images dating from the Sunga period up to the Gupta period, presently preserved in the Patna Museum.
+A hoard of electrum coins and other ancient coins, fragments of terracotta panels and a number of stone sculptures have also been found and are preserved in the Patna Museum and the Sitaram Upadhyaya Buxar Museum.

-Chausa is situated on the confluence of the rivers Karmanasa and the Ganga which separates it from the neighbouring state U.P., and therefore it has been a place of great strategic importance since very early times.
+Chausa is situated on the confluence of the rivers Karmanasa and the Ganga which separates it from Uttar Pradesh, and therefore it has been a place of great strategic importance since very early times.

 Tomb of Alawal Khan, Sasaram

-The tomb of Alawal Khan is situated to the south of the town, Sasaram, the district headquarter of the Rohtas district and one of the most important ancient towns in Bihar.
-Alawal Khan, whose full name was Alauddin Khan, was the superintendent of buildings under the Pathan rulers Sher Shah and Salim Shah.
-He was also an important general in command of 5,000 horsemen.
-While Alawal Khan was incharge of the construction of Sher Shah's tomb he pilfered better materials for his own tomb and was therefore put to disgrace by Sher Shah.
-As such, the tomb of Alawal Khan consists in plan only of a courtyard surrounded by a high stone wall of fine masonry with three entrances on the east, south and north, but now only the eastern entrance remains and the other two have been closed.
-The eastern and western walls are surmounted by cupolas and the principal door has some fine carvings round it.
-There are only three open graves inside the enclosure, one of Alawal Khan and the other two of his relatives.
+The tomb of Alawal Khan is situated to the south of Sasaram.
+Alawal Khan (Alauddin Khan) was the superintendent of buildings under the Pathan rulers Sher Shah and Salim Shah and also an important general in command of 5,000 horsemen.
+While in charge of the construction of Sher Shah’s tomb he pilfered better materials for his own tomb and was therefore put to disgrace by Sher Shah.
+The tomb consists of a courtyard surrounded by a high stone wall of fine masonry with three entrances (only the eastern one remains).
+The eastern and western walls are surmounted by cupolas and the principal door has fine carvings.
+There are three open graves inside — one of Alawal Khan and two of his relatives.
 On the grave of Alawal Khan is a short epitaph containing the usual Kalimas.

 Masahi, Kaimur

-Situated at a distance of about three kms. from the block headquarter Bhagwanpur in Kaimur district Masahi is a village by the side of the river Suvara where a mound, locally called as 'garh', has been declared as a Protected site by the Govt. of Bihar under Section 3(3) of the Bihar Ancient Monuments and Archaeological site, Remains and Art Treasure Act, 1976.
-The mound or garh in Masahi village covering an area of about five acres is supposed to have had been the site of an ancient temple complex.
-Stone sculptures of standing and sitting Buddha and other Buddhist deities besides architectural remains like pillars, pilasters, beams, lintels, doorjambs, amalakas etc. have been found in large number from the site which suggests that during the Early Medieval period or even earlier there was a huge temple complex at this site.
-This can be as well ascertained by the fact that still large sized bricks are scattered on and around the mound and some brick structures are also remaining.
-Masahi is situated at a distance, of about two kms. from the very well known Mundeswari Temple belonging to the later Gupta period and so it is likely that there may be some closer sculptural and architectural links between the two during the ancient period.
+Situated about three km from Bhagwanpur in Kaimur district, Masahi is a village by the side of the river Suvara where a mound, locally called ‘garh’, has been declared a Protected site by the Government of Bihar.
+The mound covering about five acres is supposed to have been the site of an ancient temple complex.
+Stone sculptures of standing and sitting Buddha and other Buddhist deities, besides architectural remains like pillars, pilasters, beams, lintels, doorjambs and amalakas, have been found in large numbers.
+Large-sized bricks are still scattered on and around the mound.
+Masahi is about two km from the well-known Mundeswari Temple of the later Gupta period.

-Kheri Hill, Shahkund in the district of Bhagalpur is situated at a distance of about ten kms. from Sultanganj.
-Shahkund owes its name to a big tank measuring 1300 ft. x 600 ft. on the northern edge of a grave of a Muslim saint named Shah Saheb.
-Evidently Shahkund means the tank of the Shah Saheb.
-The village proper is situated at the foot of a hillock called the Kheri Pahar (Hill).
-Remnants of old buildings and temples have been found on the Kherhi Hill and its vicinity.
-In a well of the village, large number of ancient relics consisting of broken sculptures and architectural pieces besides railings were found which clearly suggest that Shahkund had an ancient tradition.
-During the rule of Shashanka, the king of Bengal in the 7th century A.D.
+Kheri Hill, Shahkund is situated about ten km from Sultanganj.
+Shahkund owes its name to a big tank measuring 1300 ft × 600 ft near the grave of a Muslim saint named Shah Saheb.
+Remnants of old buildings and temples have been found on the Kheri Hill.
+A large number of ancient relics consisting of broken sculptures and architectural pieces were found in a well of the village.
+During the rule of Shashanka (7th century A.D.)
 Shahkund appears to have been included within his kingdom.
-A number of ancient tanks, sculptural and architectural remains etc., presently existing at the site, appear to be belonging to the early medieval period.
-A number of religious sculptures, mostly of black stone, such as those of Nrisingha, Lakshmi, Vishnu, Ganesh, Durga, besides Buddha, Tara etc. were earlier found from this site.
-These are of great archaeological significance.
-Shahkund is particularly famous for the large number of Shivalingas, some of which are still existing on or near the site, one of which has a number of miniature Shivalingas (Sahasralinga) around its body.
+A number of religious sculptures in black stone — Nrisingha, Lakshmi, Vishnu, Ganesh, Durga, Buddha and Tara — were found here.
+Shahkund is particularly famous for the large number of Shivalingas, one of which has a number of miniature Shivalingas (Sahasralinga) around its body.

 Mahmud Shah’s Tomb, Kahalgaon

-In the Bhagalpur district Kahalgoan or Colgong is situated at a distance of about 30 kms.
-East of the district headquarter, Bhagalpur.
-Mahmud Shah was the last independent King of Bengal who died at Kahalgoan in 1539 A.D.
-After his defeat at the hands of Sher Shah, the mighty Pathan ruler, he took refuge with the Mughal Emperor Humayun at Chunar.
-In his absence from Bengal his capital was stormed and sacked and his two sons were murdered by the Afghans.
-Mahmud Shah, after joining hands with the Mughal emperor Humayun, advanced as far as Kahalgoan to attack Sher Shah.
-But, after hearing the news of the death of his two sons and the plunder of his capital, he was so much shocked that only after a few days' illness he died at Kahalgoan in 1539 A.D., where his tomb was built later.
-The tomb of Mahmud Shah is, therefore, of great historical significance.
+Kahalgaon (Colgong) is situated about 30 km east of Bhagalpur.
+Mahmud Shah was the last independent King of Bengal who died at Kahalgaon in 1539 A.D.
+After his defeat at the hands of Sher Shah he took refuge with the Mughal Emperor Humayun at Chunar.
+In his absence his capital was stormed and his two sons were murdered by the Afghans.
+After joining hands with Humayun he advanced as far as Kahalgaon to attack Sher Shah, but on hearing the news of the death of his sons and the plunder of his capital he was so shocked that he died after a few days’ illness.
+His tomb was built later and is of great historical significance.

 Munger Fort, Munger

-The most important of the monuments at Munger is the fort, built on a rocky eminence projecting to the river Ganges which protects it from west and partly from the north, the other sides being defended by a deep moat 175' wide.
-The fort encloses an area of about 222 acres and has a circuit of 2½ miles.
-The rampart is 30' thick, consisting of 4' inner wall, 12' of outer wall, the intervening thickness of 14' being a filling of earth.
-The rampart was provided with four gateways, one on each side, and with circular or octagonal bastions, at regular intervals, carrying the usual battlements.
-Of the gates only the northern gate, called Lal Darwaza, is some what preserved, with some carved stones build into it, which originally belonged to some Hindu or Buddhist structure.
+The most important monument at Munger is the fort, built on a rocky eminence projecting into the river Ganges which protects it from the west and partly from the north.
+The other sides are defended by a deep moat 175' wide.
+The fort encloses about 222 acres and has a circuit of 2½ miles.
+The rampart is 30' thick.
+Of the gates only the northern gate (Lal Darwaza) is somewhat preserved.

 Daud Khan Fort

-This fort is situated on the eastern bank of the Sone River and was founded by Dhaud Khan, a Governor of Bihar under Aurangzeb in the 17th of Palamu fort from the Cheros; and it is said that while back from this conquest he camped here and founded the town known after him.
-The surrounding area was also granted to him as a Jagir by the emperor.
-Early in the 18th century Buchanan saw it as a flourishing town with cloth and opium factories.
-The sarai built by Daud Khan was, perhaps really meant to be a stronghold; for it was well fortified with a battlemented wall, two large gates and a moat all around.
-It was called as a sarai probably to avoid jealousy of the Government.
-The sarai was in good condition till a few years before 1896; for the Bengal list says that the gates were regularly shut every night.
-Ahmad Khan, grandson of Dhaud Khan, fortified the town which was then named as Ghausipur.
-The town also contains an old mosque and another sarai built by Ahmad Khan, which had mud gates.
-In the outlying part of the town called Ahmadganj is the tomb of Ahmad Khan.
+This fort is situated on the eastern bank of the Sone River and was founded by Daud Khan, a Governor of Bihar under Aurangzeb in the 17th century, after the conquest of the Palamu fort from the Cheros.
+While returning from this conquest he camped here and founded the town known after him.
+The sarai built by Daud Khan was well fortified with a battlemented wall, two large gates and a moat.
+Ahmad Khan, grandson of Daud Khan, fortified the town which was then named Ghausipur.
+The town also contains an old mosque and another sarai built by Ahmad Khan.
+In the outlying part called Ahmadganj is the tomb of Ahmad Khan.

 Hazarimal Dharamshala, Bettiah

-Hazarimal Dharamshala (built in 1892) in Bettiah, was used by Mahatma Gandhi to launch his first Satyagraha movement in India after coming from South Africa.
-A number of important personalities, viz.
-Acharya J.B.
-Kripalani, Babu Rajendra Prasad, Sarojini Naidu, Braj Kishore Prasad made this place a common ground of struggle for the Freedom Movement.
+Hazarimal Dharamshala (built in 1892) in Bettiah was used by Mahatma Gandhi to launch his first Satyagraha movement in India after coming from South Africa.
+A number of important personalities — Acharya J.B.
+Kripalani, Babu Rajendra Prasad, Sarojini Naidu and Braj Kishore Prasad — made this place a common ground of struggle for the Freedom Movement.

 Paravati Pahari, Nawada

-The archaeological site on the Parvati hill is located in the Kashichchak block of Nawada district.
-This archaeological site is about 39.5 km north-east of the district headquarter Nawada.
-Is located at a distance of.
-According to one opinion, this hill is identified with 'Vedia mountain', which is mentioned in the Buddhist literature 'Sumangal Vilasini'.
-Evidence of three stupas is found on this hill, one of which is the main stupa which is at the highest point in the western part of the hill.
-There is a stupa in front of the main stupa in front and the other is in the south of the main stupa.
-From the middle of these two can be reached to the cave on the hill.
-The bricks used in these landscapes are 38 x 26 x 4 cm. is.
-It appears that it was built around the later Gupta or Guptak.
+The archaeological site on the Parvati hill is located in the Kashichak block of Nawada district, about 39.5 km north-east of the district headquarters.
+According to one opinion this hill is identified with ‘Vedia mountain’ mentioned in the Buddhist literature ‘Sumangal Vilasini’.
+Evidence of three stupas is found on this hill — the main stupa at the highest point in the western part, one in front of it and another to the south.
+From the middle of these two one can reach the cave on the hill.
+The bricks used measure 38 × 26 × 4 cm.
+It appears that it was built around the later Gupta or Gupta period.

 Dwalakh Shiva Temple, Madhubani

-The ancient temple of Dwalakh is situated in the Madhepura block of Madhubani district.
-This temple is in the Drift Range of Kosi River.
+The ancient temple of Dwalakh is situated in the Madhepura block of Madhubani district, in the drift range of the Kosi River.
 This ancient Shiva temple is unique in terms of architecture.
-The sanctum sanctorum and entrance gate of the temple is oriented.
-Apart from this there are two entrances and, which are respectively in the south and west.
-Three Shivaling is established in the sanctum of the temple, in which the middle Shivling is big.
-In front of Shivalinga, in front of the Nandi, Black-Basalt Stone, artists have built up with great skill, which is very interesting to see.
-The top of the temple is domesticated.
-Amazing and elegant portraiture has been done inside the dome.
-Elsewhere the remains of painting have ended.
-Lakhauri Brick and Sukhi-Luna have been used in the construction of the temple.
-The verandah of the verandah at the entrance to the temple is artistic.
-The verandas are frail.
-In the floor of the sanctuary, the stones are sewn in the floor.
+The sanctum sanctorum and entrance gate face east.
+There are also entrances on the south and west.
+Three Shivalingas are established in the sanctum, of which the middle one is larger.
+In front of the Shivalinga is a finely carved Nandi of black basalt.
+The top of the temple is dome-shaped with elegant portraiture inside the dome.
+Lakhauri brick and surkhi-lime have been used in the construction.
+The verandah at the entrance is artistic.
+In the floor of the sanctuary stones are set.